open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Record-Engines.rst

    :param writeChannel: The index of the continuous channel relative to all actively recorded channels.
    :param realChannel: The index of the continuous channel relative to all channels processed by the Record Node.
    :param dataBuffer: A read-only buffer of continuous data samples.
-   :param timestampABuffer: A real-only buffer of timestamps for each sample, in seconds relative to the start of recording.
+   :param timestampBuffer: A read-only buffer of timestamps for each sample, in seconds relative to the start of recording.
    :param size: The total number of valid samples.